Nebuliser Machines

 For all other EU customers no VAT will be charged at the point of order, however, there may be tax on import.

 Up until the declaration, the website will presume that VAT is to be charged at 20% (for example, at the Shopping Basket stage all orders will show 20% VAT being applied).
-Rest assured that this will be easily changed to 0% on eligible products during the checkout process, provided you declare that you qualify for relief as explained.
+Rest assured that this will be easily changed to 0% on eligible products during the checkout process, provided you declare that you qualify for relief.

 Please see ‘Notice 701/7 VAT reliefs for disabled people’ on the GOV.uk website for full details.

-There isn’t a list of officially approved nebulisers from the NHS, although different clinics or prescribers may express a preference or recommendation for a particle brand, type of nebuliser or even a specific model.
+There isn’t a list of officially approved devices from the NHS, although different clinics or prescribers may express a preference or recommendation for a particular brand, type or even a specific model.

 Equally, there is no one brand, type or model used predominantly within NHS hospitals themselves.
-Each will acquire nebulisers based on their own requirements, experience and preferences.
+Each will acquire machines based on their own requirements, experience and preferences.

 Nebulisers are not typically provided by the NHS, even if you are prescribed medicine that requires one.

 Some consultants or respiratory clinics may arrange for a device to be loaned to you, but this is not the norm.
-In most cases, the nebuliser is to be purchased by the patient.
+In most cases, the machine is to be purchased by the patient.